Bellisario/profilator/README.md

 ## How it works

-Under the hood, GitHub Profilator uses the GitHub API to fetch the profile data and then uses a pre-built template to generate the image, with the all the data needed.
+Under the hood, GitHub Profilator uses the GitHub API to fetch the profile data and then uses a [pre-built template](https://github.com/Bellisario/profilator/blob/main/assets/template.svg) to generate the image, with the all the data needed.

 ## Technologies

-I decided to use Deno for this project because it is a great tool for building simple and fast servers, with the help of the awesome Deno Deploy.
+I decided to use [Deno](https://deno.land) for this project because it's a great tool for building simple and fast servers, with the help of the awesome [Deno Deploy](https://deno.com/deploy).
+The template is built with Figma (and then manually modified) and you can find the .fig file [here](https://github.com/Bellisario/profilator/blob/main/assets/GitHub%20Profilator.fig).

 # Why should you use GitHub Profilator?

-There is a simple answer to this question: like the description said "you can add GitHub profiles to Markdown in a snap" and I can also add you are able also to get a beautiful profile display for your GitHub profile, and not an "ugly" one like this and you can see on a lot of repositories:
+There is a simple answer to this question: like the description said "you can add GitHub profiles to Markdown in a snap" and I can also add you are able also to get a beautiful profile display for your GitHub profile, and not an "ugly" one like below  (you can see on a lot of repositories):

 | [![Giorgio Bellisario](https://github.com/Bellisario.png?size=100)](https://github.com/Bellisario) |
 | -------------------------------------------------------------------------------------------------- |